 In 2017, Keystone Symposia announced that Vienna Biocenter would become a regular venue for annual symposia in Europe.
 The symposia are organised jointly with scientists from the four research institutes at Vienna BioCenter: IMP, Institute of Molecular Biotechnology (IMBA), Gregor-Mendel-Institute of Molecular Plant Sciences (GMI) and the Max Perutz Labs.

-The Keystone Symposia in Vienna are organised annually.
 The conferences receive a lot of international attention and recognition among scientists in molecular and cell biology.
 Their anchoring at Vienna BioCenter underlines the significance of his life science cluster for the European research scene.
 Further information on the Keystone Symposia in Vienna can be found at the Vienna BioCenter website or directly via Keystone Symposia (see link below).

 Keystone Symposia Vienna: "From Rare to Care" , 11 to 14 November 2018